MariaOnyshchuk/econometrics/README.md

 You can find the dataset and the additional source files with all information here: https://survey.stackoverflow.co/

-Look into the file final.ipynb, where the data preprocessing, plots of the data and models are provided.
+Look into the file **dev_compensations.ipynb**__, where the data preprocessing, plots of the data and models are provided.